Table Of Contents

 So, which cloud provider dominates the private cloud market?

-43. Azure dominates the private cloud now (Source: Flexera)
+Azure continues to lead in private cloud deployments (Source: Flexera)

 Cloud usage statistics show evidence of SaaS sprawl, for example.
 Here are the findings:

-44. A typical company is using 254 SaaS apps (Source: Productiv)
+A typical company uses 254 SaaS apps (Source: Productiv)

-• The average engagement over 60 days of licensed employees was 45%.
+• The average engagement rate among licensed employees over 60 days was 45%.

 • That suggests that less than half use their app licenses regularly.